Previously on this cheerful little blog of bodily

 I made it about eight blocks

 Eight blocks.
 That’s how long my vow lasted.
-Like New Year’s resolutions and monogamy.
+Like New Year’s

 I popped the thing out again.